+The aggregate intrinsic value of options outstanding and options exercisable were both \$52,469 as of December 31, 2012.
 The aggregate intrinsic value of options outstanding and options exercisable were \$253,324 and \$249,224 as of December 31, 2011, respectively.
 The aggregate intrinsic value is calculated as the difference between the exercise price of the underlying options and the fair value of our common stock, for those stock options that have an exercise price lower than the fair value of our common stock.
 Options with an exercise price above the fair value of our common stock are considered to have no intrinsic value.
-The total fair value of shares vested during the year 2011 is \$67,500.
-As of December 31, 2011, total unrecognized stock-based compensation expense related to non-vested stock options is \$43,083, which is expected to be recognized in the next two years.
+The total fair value of shares vested during the years ended December 31, 2012 and 2011 is \$120,133 and \$67,500, respectively.
+As of December 31, 2012, total unrecognized stock-based compensation expense related to non-vested stock options is \$173,981, which is expected to be recognized in the next five years.

-10. Subsequent Events
+11. Subsequent Events